duyhuynh02/networking/comp-network-and-the-internet/problems.md

 => So the answer will be the message 8th.
 ```

+P28.
 Or should I use math for clarification?
-And this also the case for P28
 ```sh
 Denote the message is M (bits) -> the buffer size in bits will be 4 * M